 Evenflo Tribute LX Review

-The Evenflo Tribute has some of the most impressive crash test data results for this group of 10 products.
-The testing data taken from the sensors placed in the head and chest regions of a crash test dummy in a sled crash test indicate that using the seat results in the least amount of G forces on the body than any other product we tested.
+The Evenflo Tribute has some of the most impressive crash test data results for this group.
+The testing data taken from the sensors placed in the head and chest regions of a crash test dummy in a sled crash test indicate that using this seat results in the second-lowest amount of G-forces on the body than the other product we tested.

-While all the products in the review meet or exceed the Federal Minimum safety guidelines outlined in the FMVSS 213, this seat is a bit of a stand out for having the best results in the head sensor and better than average results for the chest sensor.
-This seat's head and chest crash test sensor data is significantly lower than the maximum limit allowed.
-We used sled crash tests designed to the same specifications as those utilized by the National Highway Traffic Safety Administration (NHTSA) in their testing.
-The test data for the Evenflo indicates that its offers an additional margin of safety over most of the competition in this review.
+While all the products in the review meet or exceed the federal minimum safety guidelines outlined in the FMVSS 213, this seat is a bit of a stand-out for having the best results in the head sensor and better than average results for the chest sensor.
+This seat's head and chest crash test sensor data is significantly lower than the allowed maximum.
+We commissioned crash tests with the same specifications as those used by the National Highway Traffic Safety Administration (NHTSA).
+The test data for the Evenflo indicates that it offers an additional margin of safety over most of the competition in this review.

 The chart we prepared shows the crash test data from the sensors for the chest in the dummy used in the Evenflo (shown in black).
-The crash test data for the product with the least amount of G forces for the chest sensor (Clek Foonf) is also shown in green for comparison.
+The crash test data for the product with the least amount of G-forces for the chest sensor (Clek Foonf) is green for comparison.

 Ease of Install - LATCH

-The Evenflo scored a 5 of 10 for ease of installation using the LATCH system.
-This is not a great score for a method that was designed to be easier than using the vehicle seat belt.
+The Evenflo's ease of installation using the LATCH system is not great for a method designed to be easier than using the vehicle seat belt.